 It will help us to:

 - Enhance Western’s security by requiring staff to identify themselves by more than a username and password, providing more layers of protection.
 Even if cyber criminals steal one credential, they will be forced to verify identities another way.
 It ensures our digital security.

-- Assure our staff and protects their data and identity.
+- Assure our staff and students protects their data and identity.

 - Meet regulatory compliance.